chinnurtb/riak-erlang-test/README.md

 riak-erlang-test
 ================

-Bare bones Erlang HTTP test client
+Bare bones Erlang HTTP test client to load tweets into a Riak cluster